xvrettakou/cloud_eng_project/README.md

 # How are you feeling?
-Cloud Engineering Final Project
+#### Cloud Engineering Final Project

 Contributors: Gabriel Zhang, Kate Yee, Xenia Vrettakou & Zoe Li

+## Purpose
+Addressing mental health concerns has become increasingly important in the persisting isolation of the post-pandemic period.
+Our goal for this project was to create a cloud based web app to enable early detection of emotional distress to proactively provide students with counselling services.

 ## Architecture
 ![Architecture](./images/CloudEngineering.png)
+Our architecture

-Cost Estimation:
+Cost Estimation: ***link***

 ## Repos Overview